What Is Title Insurance?

 Do I need title insurance?

 Owner's title insurance is strongly recommended.
-While not legally required like lender’s title insurance, skipping owner's coverage leaves you personally vulnerable to potentially devastating financial losses.
+While it’s not legally required like lender’s title insurance, skipping owner's coverage leaves you personally vulnerable to potentially devastating financial losses.
 Without it, you're responsible for all legal fees and financial damages if title problems surface after closing.

 How to buy title insurance

-The title company will guide you through the process, letting you know which documentation about the property you need.
-Most companies will ask for the address, legal description and any relevant documents related to the title.
-With this information, the title insurance company will then conduct a thorough title search to uncover any potential issues or claims against the property.
+1. Documentation: The title company will guide you through the process, asking for the property address, legal description and any relevant documents related to the title.

 Who pays for title insurance?

 Traditionally, the seller pays for the owner's title insurance policy as part of closing costs, while the buyer pays for the lender's policy required by their mortgage company.
+However, these practices vary significantly by region.

-However, regional customs differ significantly.
 In some areas, like Pennsylvania and Delaware, buyers typically cover both policies.
 In others, like California, payment practices vary by county.
 Local real estate customs, market conditions and negotiating power all influence who ultimately pays.

 Title insurance cost